calancha/interview-github/README.md

 ### Simple currency exchange engine ###

-Implement a currency exchange engine using the 1forge API.
+Implement a currency exchange engine using the [1forge API](https://1forge.com/forex-data-api/api-documentation)

 The skeleton of the Spring project is given; the candidate must implement the new service following the requirements